sonwabo/public-library/README.md

 - **Spring Boot**: For building RESTful web services.
 - **Hibernate**: Object-relational mapping library for data persistence.
 - **MapStruct**: For object mapping between DTOs and entities.
+- **PostgreSQL**: A powerful open-source relational database management system used for storing and managing library data.
 - **H2 Database**: In-memory database for data storage during development and testing.
 - **Swagger**: For API documentation and testing.